Ugo Humbert vs. Daniil Medvedev: Prediction and Match Betting Odds | China Open

 Ugo Humbert vs. Daniil Medvedev Trends and Insights

-- Medvedev took down Alex de Minaur 7-6, 6-3 in the Round of 16 on Saturday.

-- Humbert has played 24.7 games per match (23.3 in best-of-three matches) in his 45 matches over the past 12 months (across all court surfaces).
+- Humbert has played 45 matches over the past year across all court surfaces, and 24.7 games per match (23.3 in best-of-three matches).

-- Medvedev has averaged 23.5 games per match (21.1 in best-of-three matches) through his 78 matches played in the past 12 months across all court types, while winning 59.1% of the games.
+- Medvedev has played 78 matches in the past 12 months across all court surfaces, averaging 23.5 games per match (21.1 in best-of-three matches) and winning 59.1% of those games.

-- Medvedev has played 55 matches on hard courts in the past 12 months, and has averaged 22.1 games per match (20.3 in best-of-three matches) and 9.6 games per set while winning 61.2% of games.
+- Through 55 matches on hard courts in the past year, Medvedev has averaged 22.1 games per match (20.3 in best-of-three matches) and 9.6 games per set, winning 61.2% of those games.

-- In the one match between Humbert and Medvedev dating back to 2015, in the Hamburg European Open Round of 32, Humbert won 6-4, 6-3.
+- Humbert and Medvedev have played once dating back to 2015, in the Hamburg European Open Round of 32.
+Humbert was victorious in that match 6-4, 6-3.

-- Humbert and Medvedev have played two sets, and Humbert has had the upper hand, winning all of them.
+- Humbert has claimed two sets versus Medvedev (good for a 100.0% win percentage), compared to Medvedev's zero.

-- Humbert has the advantage in 19 total games against Medvedev, claiming 12 of them.
+- Humbert has taken down Medvedev in 12 of 19 total games between them, good for a 63.2% win rate.

-- Medvedev and Humbert have squared off one time, and they have averaged 19 games and two sets per match.
+- In their one match against each other, Humbert and Medvedev are averaging 19.0 games and 2.0 sets.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.